Harvtronix/react-substate/packages/react-substate/README.md

 Many, small substates generally leads to better-designed applications with fewer re-renders.
 The disadvantage of this approach is some additional legwork to adequately divide your application state into substates.

 ## Actions
-Like other action/dispatch-driven frameworks, Substate requires that state be updated through discrete actions previously registered with the framework.
+Like other action/dispatch-driven frameworks, React Substate requires that state be updated through discrete actions previously registered with the framework.
 These actions can be created/registered at any time, but it is advisable to define them up front and all together in their own file(s).

-What sets Substate apart from other state management libraries is that every single action you create is automatically passed through *Immer* to ensure that no matter how you manipulate your state from inside your actions, the result is always an **immutable** state change.
+What sets React Substate apart from other state management libraries is that every single action you create is automatically passed through *Immer* to ensure that no matter how you manipulate your state from inside your actions, the result is always an **immutable** state change.
 Plus, *Immer* makes the syntax super clean.

 An action can be used to update any substate.
 You have the flexibility to choose whether to write general-purpose actions that can apply to multiple different subsates (based on their structure) or very specific actions that only make sense when called against a single substate.
 It is often easier to debug an application when the actions are specific and discrete, but this is not required by the framework.
 For example, a single, giant action called `doUpdate` with a bunch of conditionals in it is most likely a terrible idea.

 Actions you create can later be passed to a `dispatch` function to cause your substates to change, and ultimately your components to re-render. `dispatch` takes an action and a payload as arguments.
 The payload can be anything you might need to calculate the new state from inside your action.

 ## Hooks
-Substate's React Hooks are what give you access to your state and changes to that state.
+React Substate's Hooks are what give you access to your state and changes to that state.
 A component can use as many `useSubstate` hooks as needed to obtain the data it needs to render.
 Both `useSubstate` and `useDispatch` will give you a reference to the `dispatch` function that can be used to update a particular substate (the one provided as an argument to the hook).

 In addition to `useSubstate` and `useDispatch`, there's another hook called `usePatchEffect`.
 This hook allows you to register to receive every patch generated by *Immer* as your application state changes.
 Each patch effect can be scoped to one particular substate, many substates, or the entire substate registry.